aegerita/ProductibiliBuddy/README.md

 # Todo List

-A web app for me to keep track of assignments, quiz and the like
+A web app for me and my friends to keep track of assignments, quiz and the like

-Just started learning vue. hopefully i can add back-end to this stuff later

-Meanwhile, please enjoy all the fun!
+Thank Miscry for comparing this silly app to "A cozy tavern in the middle of a winter storm", that is my motivation right there!

+Please do play around and check out all the easter eggs!

+Should be compatible to most browers and screen sizes

 ## Update Jan 08 2021